jdtaylor7/taylortechblog/_drafts/cpp-bounded-buffer-1.md

 #### Bounded Buffer Input/Output

 Bounded buffers have a few complications, the first of which is controlling producer/consumer access to the data.
-Namely, what to when adding data to a full buffer or removing data from an empty buffer.
+Namely, how to add data to a full buffer or remove data from an empty buffer.
 Remembering the donut shop example, what should be done when more donuts are made than can be held in the storage racks?
 Conversely, what should a customer do when no donuts are available in the storage racks?
 To answer the first problem, the theoretical solutions are:

 1. Discard the extra donuts
 2. Pause the donut assembly line until space is available